Dia Frampton: 2019–present: Meg & Dia reunion

 On April 1, 2019, it was announced that Meg & Dia were to reunite for select dates of the 2019 Warped Tour.
 On July 26, the group (now a duo, with former guitarist Gimenez returning as a touring member) surprise-released their fifth studio album "happysad" through Pure Noise Records and released music videos for tracks "American Spirit" and "Teenagers".
 The group also embarked on the Happysad Tour in support of the record.
-The group also released a Christmas single, "December, Darling" on November 1 – with the full length "December, Darling" LP arriving on the 15th.
+The group also released a Christmas single, "December, Darling" on November 1 – with the full length December, Darling LP arriving on the 15th.

 The group supported Amber Liu on her 24-date North American Tour X in January and February 2020.
 On 10 January 2025, Frampton released stand-alone single, "Long Way Down".

 Film

 In 2020, Frampton starred as the lead in the musical holiday romance film I Hate New Year's, with Ashley Argota as her co-lead and Candis Cayne.

-In 2021, Frampton starred in the holiday romance film Christmas at the Ranch with Amanda Righetti, Lindsay Wagner, Laur Allen and Archie Kao playing the character Lauren.
+In 2021, Frampton starred in the holiday romance film Christmas at the Ranch with Amanda Righetti, Lindsay Wagner, Laur Allen and Archie Kao playing the character Lauren.She also starred as Becca in Christmas With Love in 2022 alongside Andi René Christensen.